parkerbrandt/PDN_Autograder/README.md

 The autograder is structured such that there is a singular "base autograder" that holds the code that every project problem will need to use to grade and compare each problem.

+Each individual autograder then inherits from that base autograder class and then overrides the necessary methods, and implements its own logic.
+The most complicated logic comes from the base autograder performing the actual autograding, so by abstracting each individual autograder away, it allows for less error.

+Each group autograder and project autograder then calls the individual autograders to perform the logic again.

 ## How to Run